If you enjoy the information provided on this site, please consider making a donation of any amount to help continue its production. Donate Now

 Since the Magi located the family living in a house and Jesus was six months old, this means that Joseph had obviously decided to stay in Bethlehem for the foreseeable future.
 Also to be considered was the fact that Joseph, as a healthy male, was required by Jewish law to go to Jerusalem at least three times a year to observe the Feast of Passover in the spring, Pentecost in early summer and Rosh Hashanah in the Fall.
 So, he apparently decided to stay in Bethlehem beyond the original six weeks to celebrate the Fall feasts in early September.
 Many of the men and women of Nazareth would have attended the Fall feast and he and Mary could have put them up in their house where they were introduced to the baby Jesus.
 For Joseph to have not returned to Nazareth with his family in late September can only mean that he had found lucrative work in the Jerusalem area and was planning an extended stay.
 True, he had built a room onto his family home in Nazareth for he and Mary to use.
 But, the families would understand his staying in Bethlehem if he had continuous work that paid well.
 And, they could visit him at least three times a year or more when they attend the seven annual feasts.

-While the magi were easily able to locate the family in the village of Bethlehem, the entire Magi entourage would not have been remotely able to fit in the average first century Jewish home.
+While the magi were easily able to locate the family in the small village of Bethlehem, the entire Magi entourage would not have been remotely able to fit in the average first century Jewish home.
 Therefore, the majority of men, animals and supplies would have been camped just outside the village in an adjacent field.
 Scripture tells us that Magi {plural} came to the house, bowed before the young King as was the tradition and presented Him with at least three gifts.
 Scripture tells us that the Magi came from several or “up-aim places,” in the East (Matthew 2:1).
 So, it could be reasonably assumed that there were more than three Magi that made the journey.
 The fact that the group presented three gifts by three different people representing the larger group would not have been unusual considering the physical size of the family’s lodgings.
 But we can also assume that all the Magi were eventually allowed to pay their respects to Joseph and Mary and participate in the gift presentation and worship ceremony of Jesus as a future King.

-Oldest Know Painting of Three Magi c.250A.D.
+Oldest Know Painting of Three Magi w/ Mary c.250A.D.

 By the early sixth century, a Greek manuscript stated there were three Magi that presented three gifts to the family.
 The oldest Magi was named Melchior which means "the king is my light".
 It is a name often mentioned in Assyrian and Babylonian texts.
 He brought the gift of gold to signify kingship.
 The second oldest was Balthazar a name derived from the Babylonian name Bel-shar from the Book of Daniel and means "O Lord protect the king".
 He brought frankincense to signify Holiness.
 And the youngest was Gaspar or Caspar a Parthian name and the people who ruled Persia in Matthew's time.
 He brought myrrh which traditionally signified health and the ability to heal.
 Interestingly, myrrh was also used to embalm the dead.
 While some oral traditions say the three wise men were also kings, there is little probability that the king of a great nation would risk his life and kingdom to visit the tiny and insignificant nation of Judah.
 Instead, these names of the Magi suggest that they came from Babylon, a Parthian royal city and one of the most important centers of astronomical and astrological knowledge of the day.
 They were considered as kings because of their political power and great wealth.